Urichcool/Audiophile-frontend/README.md

 <p>&nbsp;</p>
 🖥 Backend

-This project uses a [custom backend API](https://github.com/Urichcool/Audiophile-backend) aslso built from scratch by me using Node.js and Express framework.
+This project uses a [custom backend API](https://github.com/Urichcool/Audiophile-backend) also built from scratch by me using Node.js and Express framework.
 A separate README will be provided for API setup.
 <p>&nbsp;</p>
 🧪 Testing
 Run tests with: